Skip to main content

 margin Nullable<Int32> null

-The chart margin value.
+The margin in pixels.

 backgroundColor Nullable<Color> null